enziop/mixamo_converter/README.md

 #### Importing a mixamo character into unreal with and retarget animations
 The video starts showing how to install the mixamoconv plugin into blender.
 Then it describe how to quickly batch convert a mixamo character (same procedure for anims), import it to unreal, reterget the mixamo skeleton and retarget some maniquine anims to the mixamo skeleton.
+Remember the converter is now located in the Right Panel (UI) which can be opened by pressing N.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/z97w4vrm8Eo/0.jpg)](https://www.youtube.com/watch?v=z97w4vrm8Eo)